Dogzhou/aws-solutions-architect-associate-notes/README.md

 # Notes for AWS Certified Solutions Architect Associate

-I recently got the AWS solutions architect associate certificate in July 2019, and wanted to share my notes with anyone who might benefit from it.
+I recently got the AWS solutions architect associate certificate in June 2020, and wanted to share my notes with anyone who might benefit from it.
 The path I followed was

 - Go through the [ACloudGuru course](https://click.linksynergy.com/deeplink?id=aosskmXRdYk&mid=39197&murl=https%3A%2F%2Fwww.udemy.com%2Faws-certified-solutions-architect-associate%2F).
 - Attempt the [Whizlabs practice tests](https://www.whizlabs.com/aws-solutions-architect-associate/).
 After each test, note down the concepts I had difficulties with.